 - Russet potatoes - these will need to be cut into 1-1 ½” cubes, but otherwise you can make the recipe exactly the same.
 We prefer to keep the skin on, even though Russet potatoes have a thicker skin.

-Ingredients in Ranch Roasted Potatoes
+Ingredients in This Cheesy Ranch Potatoes Recipe

 - Potatoes - we use red potatoes for this recipe, but you could substitute Yukon gold, fingerling, or even Russet potatoes.